bcgov/design-research-guide/docs/activities/interviews.md

 There are several types of questions that can be asked during behavioural interviews, it entirely depends on the situation and what you are seeking to get out of the interviews.

-Here’s some pointers on how to ask good questions during user interviews
+Here’s some pointers on how to ask good questions during design interviews

-- **Ask for Stories:** Your questions should act as storytelling prompts to surface richer and chronological accounts of a user’s experience.
+- **Ask for Stories:** Your questions should act as storytelling prompts to surface richer and chronological accounts of a participant’s experience.
 For example, “Tell me about a time when... , Walk me through a day in the life of...”
-- **Use Curious Commands:** Frame questions as an invitation to hear more about a user’s experience or interaction.
+- **Use Curious Commands:** Frame questions as an invitation to hear more about a participant’s experience or interaction.
 For example, “Describe a time when..., I’d love to hear more about..."
 - **Follow-Up & Dive Deeper:** Ask follow-up questions for more details.
 For example, “Could you elaborate on that further?
 What did you mean by...?”
 - **Ask Neutral and Open-Ended Questions:** Avoid double-barrelled, leading, and yes/no questions – make sure your questions are only asking for one answer and leave room for further exploration